oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/k8s-wko.md

 **Install Operator**.
 For these exercises, you'll use the default values, as shown in the following image.

-**WARNING**: Because WebLogic Kubernetes Operator installs Kubernetes Custom Resource Definitions and Kubernetes Web Hooks, the Kubernetes user will need cluster admin privileges run the installation directly from the WKTUI application.
+**WARNING**: Because WebLogic Kubernetes Operator installs Kubernetes Custom Resource Definitions and Kubernetes Web Hooks, the Kubernetes user will need cluster admin privileges run the installation directly from the WKT UI application.
 If your account does not have sufficient privileges, please consult the WebLogic Kubernetes Operator [documentation](https://oracle.github.io/weblogic-kubernetes-operator/managing-operators/preparation/#how-to-manually-install-the-d[…]ustom-resource-definitions-crd) for more details.